TheRoddyWMS/Roddy/docs/usersGuide/walkthrough.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Please consider using only one analysis import per project xml file, if
-you set configuration variables, as configuration values for different
+you set configuration variables.
+Configuration values for different
-workflows might have the same name.
-This could then lead to
+workflows might have the same name, which could lead to
 misconfigured workflows.
 If you do not want to create a new file, you
 can still use subconfigurations for the different workflows.